sthsuyash/CSIT_Labs/5th_Semester/Cryptography/README.md

 **Note:**

-1. All the programs have Encryption followed by Decryption.
+1. Almost all the programs have Encryption followed by Decryption.
 2. Key is taken from the user.

 ### Lab 1: [Implement Shift Cipher](./1_Shift_cipher.cpp)